b0ts/selenium-webdriverjs-await/readme.md

 and makes use of await and async functions to handle javascript promises in a more natural way.

-It contains both three Selenium test files in .js and matching files in .java
+It contains three Selenium test files in .js and matching files in .java
 Note: If you know how to write Selenium test in java, you can use the matching files as a Rosetta stone.

 It will allow you to compare and contrast the classic